CVE-2026-5131: CWE-918 Server-Side Request Forgery (SSRF) in Nomios Poland GREENmod

 Mitigation Recommendations

 This vulnerability is fixed in GREENmod version 2.8.33.
-Users should upgrade to version 2.8.33 or later to remediate this issue.
-There is no indication of alternative mitigations or temporary fixes.
-Patch status is confirmed by the vendor advisory stating the fix in version 2.8.33.
+Users should upgrade to this version or later to remediate the issue.
+Since the vendor advisory does not provide additional remediation details, patching to the fixed version is the recommended action.
+Patch status is confirmed by the vendor stating the fix is included in version 2.8.33.

 CVE-2026-5131: CWE-918 Server-Side Request Forgery (SSRF) in Nomios Poland GREENmod